Poorvi-HC/Greddiit-Reddit-Clone-/README.md

 ## Dockerisation:

-### The assignments final part requires dockerisation.
-Each of the folders has a docker file as well as a nginx folder.
+###  Each of the folders has a docker file as well as a nginx folder.

 #### Run the below command in the folder conatining the files and now the web-app is dockerized.
 ```